 There is quite a detailed write up about Andy Beck as an artist on this page but as for photography….

-It must have been in 1976 when I bought my first 35mm camera, I am pretty sure it was a Zenith B, a rather basic model (weren’t they all in those days?) but it was a great tool to learn the fundamentals of photography which seems to have stood me in good stead for all these years.
-Most of my film was transparencies which were sent off to be developed but a large proportion was black and white work.
-Fortunately, the RAF station that I was at had a good photography club so I was able to learn the full process of developing my own prints which again gave me a good insight into the basics of the skills of photography.
+It must have been in 1976 when I bought my first 35mm camera, I am pretty sure it was a Zenith B, a rather basic model (weren’t they all in those days?).
+Saying that, it was a great tool to learn the fundamentals of photography which seems to have stood me in good stead for all these years.
+I mostly took transparencies which were sent off to be developed but a large proportion of my shots were on black and white film.
+Fortunately, the RAF station that I was at had a good photography club.
+There I was able to learn the full process of developing my own film and printing.

-As will hopefully be seen in my photographs I am one for keeping things natural, heavily processed work is not my thing.
+As will hopefully be seen in my photographs in the collections section I am one for keeping things natural, heavily processed work is not my thing.
 I appreciate the work of photographers who spend time learning their craft, capturing the subject and cleverly processing the image, hopefully I will learn something from them and improve my own portfolio.